Board Procedure #NP323.0 Exemption for Core French: Grades 4 to 9

 4. engage in professional learning to further their understanding of curriculum, teaching and learning;

-6. work collaboratively with the special education resource teacher to understand and support students’ interest, strengths and needs; and provide required accommodations and modifications as outlined in a student’s Individual Education Plan.
+6. work collaboratively with the special education resource teacher to understand and support students’ interests, strengths and needs; and provide required accommodations and modifications as outlined in a student’s Individual Education Plan.

 1. understand the benefits for their child in learning and using French, an official language in Canada;